 Help us to look after the gardens of Hortus botanicus Leiden and protect our plants and buildings for years to come by following these simple rules.

-- You need to be in possession of a valid entry ticket during your visit to the Leiden Botanic Garden.
+- You need to be in possession of a valid entry ticket during your visit.